-All hearings (USA Cycling Policy V) and certain race protests (Racing Rule 1Q) must be accompanied by a deposit (\$100 for an hearing and \$10 for a protest), if the protest is upheld the deposit will be returned.
+All hearing requests (USA Cycling Policy V) and certain race protests (Racing Rule 1P) must be accompanied by a deposit (\$100 for a hearing and \$10 for a protest).
+If the protest is upheld the deposit will be returned.

 8. Officials' Fees